IPA.CONF(5) IPA.CONF(5)

 }

-tions for autorules (hence for dynamic rules): an autorule can have
+restrictions for autorules (hence for dynamic rules): an autorule can

-usually have at least the ac_list parameter with one element in its
+autorule usually have at least the ac_list parameter with one element

-value.
-(It is possible to implement support for several accounting sys-
+in its value.
+(It is possible to implement support for several

-tems for one autorule, but it is senseless.)
-This one element in the
+accounting systems for one autorule, but it is senseless.)
+This one

-has a chance to create and/or delete (previously created) dynamic
+tics, it can create and/or delete (previously created) dynamic rules.

 If you want to use some database for dynamic rules, then this database